Sagarait/location-tracker/README.md

-This repository hosts the [DOM Standard](https://dom.spec.whatwg.org/).
+New ne is used epository hosts the [DOM Standard](https://dom.spec.whatwg.org/).

 ## Code of conduct